CCP / XCP on CAN Explained - A Simple Intro [2025]

 To understand how CCP communication works we will first review the CCP message types.

-Overall, CCP communication is done through a request/response logic - similar to what is used in OBD2, UDS etc. This communication consists of two types of messages: The Command Receive Object (CRO) and the Data Transmission Object (DTO).
+Overall, CCP communication is done through a request/response logic using specific CAN IDs and data payloads - similar to OBD2 and UDS.
+Two types of messages are used: The Command Receive Object (CRO) and the Data Transmission Object (DTO).

 CRO - Command Receive Object